 Silk is made from protein fibres produced by silkworms - it is strong and a beautiful textile to wear because it captures colour like no other and drapes luxuriously over the body.
-Silk itself is extremely washable but its the dyes in silk that can be unstable - they can bleed and fade.
+Silk itself is extremely washable.
+Some silk manufacturers may not use stable dyes when dying the fabric which may make it bleed and fade.
+At Banded Together we test all our fabrics to ensure that they meet the best level of colourfastness.
 Silk also weakens when wet and can degrade in heat but this doesn’t mean it is not washable.
 It just means that you need to wash it a certain (easy!) way to keep your silk garment as fresh as new for much longer.

 Better to be safe than sorry!

 Always test colourfastness before washing silk.
 Its easy to test silk, just wet the corner of a white towel and dab an inconspicuous area of your silk garment, if colour runs onto the towel, better to dry clean.
 Banded Together silk garments (unless specified) have all been tested for colourfastness so you are good to go!